-What’s happened across the beauty industry this month?
+What’s happened across the beauty industry last month?
 Get up to speed with the trends shaping this market.

 A compilation on the latest trends in the beauty, skincare and color cosmetics market every month, along with news and other points of interest to keep your eyes on.